rupeshtiwari/rupeshtiwari.github.io/_posts/2021-01-26-testing-nrwl-nx-angular-monorepo-projects-using-jest.md

 ![](https://i.imgur.com/1ynnvVj.png)

 See this panel where you can continue, step out/in, pause, stop test.
-You can also see the closure variables etc right in vscode.
+You can also see the closure variables etc. right in vscode.

 ![](https://i.imgur.com/JuO7vhw.png)